Martim Francisco Ribeiro de Andrada

-Martim Francisco Ribeiro de Andrada (9 April 1775 – 23 February 1844) was a Brazilian politician who played a leading role in the declaration of Brazil's independence and in the government during the years that followed.
+Martim Francisco Ribeiro de Andrada (9 April 1775 – 23 February 1844) was a Brazilian politician who played a leading role in the declaration of Brazil's independence and in the government the following years.
 He was twice Minister of Finance.

 Early years

 Martim Francisco Ribeiro de Andrada was born in Santos, São Paulo on 9 April 1775.

 At the time Santos was just a village.
 His parents were Colonel José Bonifácio Ribeiro de Andrada and Maria Bárbara da Silva.
 His brothers were Antônio Carlos and José Bonifácio de Andrada.

 He attended the University of Coimbra in Portugal, where he received degrees in philosophy (1797) and mathematics (1798).
 He earned a PhD in Natural Sciences.
 At the university he worked with the friar José Mariano de Conceição Vellozo, a naturalist, in translating works on mineralogy and agriculture.

 After returning to Brazil, Ribeiro de Andrada was appointed inspector general of mines in São Paulo state.